-Prevention is better than cure and it is far better to find and eliminate the bed bugs in your home on your own than to let the problem fester to the point where you need to call in an extermination squad.
+Prevention is better than a cure when it comes to any pest.
+It is far better to find and eliminate the bed bugs in your home on your own.
+Otherwise, the problem will fester to the point where you need to call in an extermination squad.

-Bed bugs can manifest themselves in pretty much any house, office or apartment and wreak serious damage in all of them.
-They can even appear in public places like trains, cinemas, schools, hospitals, shelters, and even laundromats.
-Pretty much any location that contains upholstery or furniture is a potential breeding ground for bed bugs.
+Bed bugs can manifest themselves in pretty much any house, office, or apartment and wreak serious damage in all of them.
+They can even appear in public places like trains, cinemas, schools, hospitals, shelters, and laundromats.
+Pretty much any location that contains a live mammal (like a human) or bird is a potential target for bed bugs.

 Detecting Bed Bugs: Reading the Signs